Thenewtechgu/AVC---All-vehicle-controller/README.md

-# AVC ( All vehicle controller)
-AVC is an opensourced controller for all vehicle.
-The board will be a stack containing the main board and a power distrubution board.
+AVC is an open-source controller for all vehicles.
+The board will only contain the main board.
+The board gives users the option to connect a cable to an ESC board of their choice.
+The board's code will be made by me sometime.
+But users can create their own code for the flight controller and ground station.
+AVC uses the STM32H743ZIT6 as the main controller and a dual ATSAMD21 for Navigation and Telemetry.
+It also houses a NEO-M9N-00B for GPS, a BMI330 as the IMU, and the BMP388 for air pressure testing and altitude measurement.